matn7/CS-Notes/src/main/java/deployment/GCP.md

 - `ClusterIP`:
     - Gets own IP.
-    - Only accessible from within cluster.
+    - Only accessible from within a cluster.
 - `NodePort`:
     - Gets cluster-wide port.
-    - Also accessible from outside of cluster.
+    - Accessible from outside of cluster.
 - `LoadBalancer`:
     - Integrates with public cloud platform.